zachallaun/protean/README.md

 ## Defining a statechart

 Protean machines are event-driven _statecharts_, which means that, unlike ordinary finite-state machines, they can have complex, nested, potentially parallel states.
-This is more easily visualized than read, and I highly recommend looking at XState's [introduction to state machines and statecharts](https://xstate.js.org/docs/guides/introduction-to-state-machines-and-statecharts/) for that reason.
+This is more easily visualized than read, and I highly recommend looking at XContext's [introduction to state machines and statecharts](https://xstate.js.org/docs/guides/introduction-to-state-machines-and-statecharts/) for that reason.

-### TODO: States
+### TODO: Contexts
 ### TODO: Transitions
 ### TODO: Guards and automatic transitions
 ### TODO: Actions